juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

 #### Problem 11

-Finish implementing read_trigger_config(filename) .
-We've written code to open thefile and throw away all blank lines and comments.
+Finish implementing read_trigger_config(filename).
+We've written code to open the file and throw away all blank lines and comments.
 Your job is to finish the implementation. read_trigger_config should return a list of triggers specified by the configuration file.

 Hint: Feel free to define a helper function if you wish!
 Using a helper function is not required though.